Compact dose delivery of laser-accelerated high-energy electron beams towards radiotherapy applications: Results and Discussions

 \subsection{Controlling the dose peak position}

 To ensure a precise and flexible dose delivery, a reliable system is necessary to enable the control over the position of dose deposition for targeting different types of tumors.
-Here we show that by modifying the relationship between two magnetic strengths, this requirement can be fulfilled.
+Here we show that by simply modifying the two dipole field strengths, this requirement can be fulfilled.
 We consider a simple relation between them as $B_2 = k B_1 + b$, where $k$ and $b$ are controllable variables.
-This formula allows for the longitudinal (transverse) adjustment of the dose focal position by solely varying $k$ ($b$).
+This formula allows for the longitudinal (transverse) adjustment of the dose-peak position position by varying $k$ ($b$).
 A series of Monte Carlo simulations have been carried out to confirm this approach with the same setup as Figure 2 but different magnet strengths, and the results are presented in Figure 4.
-As shown in Figure 4(a), the focal depth inside the water increases from 7 cm to 20 cm as $k$ decreases from 1 to 0.82, and the correlation between them is almost linear (see Figure 4(b)).
-It is noted that this increase in focal depth may result in higher entrance doses owing to increased scattering of electron beams.
-Figure 4(c) illustrates the transverse dose lineouts along the $x$-axis at the focal depth (15 cm) for different $b$ values.
-By setting $b$ to -0.2 T and 0.2 T, the dose focal position can be laterally displaced by 3 cm in the corresponding directions along the $x$-axis, and the transverse displacement is also shown in linear dependence of the $b$ values (see Figure 4(d)).
+As shown in Figure 4(a), the dose-peak depth inside the water increases from 7 cm to 20 cm as $k$ decreases from 0.95 to 0.78, and the correlation between them is almost linear (see Figure 4(b)).
+It is noted that this increase in dose-peak depth may result in higher entrance doses owing to increased scattering of electron beams.
+Figure 4(c) illustrates the transverse dose lineouts along the $x$-axis at the dose-peak depth (15 cm) for different $b$ values.
+By setting $b$ from 0 T to 0.2 T, the dose-peak position can be laterally displaced by 3 cm in the corresponding directions along the $x$-axis, and the transverse displacement is also shown in linear dependence of the $b$ values (see Figure 4(d)).
+It is noted that during the transverse scanning (only varying $b$), the longitudinal dose-peak depth can also be shifted slightly.
+In our case, a lateral displacement of 3 cm results in an approximate 1 cm backward shift of the dose-peak depth.
+Nevertheless, this shift can be compensated by adjusting the parameter $k$.

+We also note that chromatic aberration due to large energy spread could potentially affect the lateral size of the dose-peak area during the transverse scanning of the dose-peak position.
+To address this concern, we conducted two sets of Monte Carlo simulations with the dose-peak transversely displaced by around 3 cm.
+Our findings indicate that the impact of chromatic aberration on the enlargement of the dose-peak size is insignificant compared to the contributions from the original divergence of LWFA beams (a few mrad) and multiple Coulomb scattering in water or human tissue.
+Detailed results are presented in Section III and Figures S3-S4 of the Supplementary Materials.

+To enable the scanning in both transverse directions, the two dipole magnets (weighing less than 200 kg in total) can be mounted together onto a Gantry and rotated around the axis of the incoming beam.
+This configuration allows for a full scanning range covering a circular area with a diameter of 6 cm, sufficient for treating small to medium-sized tumors.
+Additionally, there are several ways to further increase the scan range.
+For instance, since the LWFA itself is only a few millimeters in size, we can easily displace the entire LWFA module (including the laser focusing optics) transversely by several centimeters.